The Travelling Windsors

 On March 4th, Prince Harry began his visit to the Bahamas with a church service at the Christ Church Cathedral in Nassau decked out in his dashing No. 1 Tropical Dress of The Blues and Royals.
 Later, he toured an art exhibition in Rawson Square, where he was presented with a portrait of himself.
 A walkabout allowed Harry to meet locals.
 A visit to the Royal Bahamian Defence Force concluded the day’s events.
 Then yesterday, Harry visited the National Athletics Stadium where he attended a youth rally.

 Prince Harry will continue on to Jamiaca and Brazil in the coming days.British Royals

-Tagged Barbados, Belize, Children, Education, Elizabeth II's Diamond Jubilee, Grenada, Hospital, Official Visit, Patronage, Prince Harry, St Lucia, St Vincent and the Grenadines, The Bahamas, The Countess of Wessex, The Duke of Edinburgh's Award, The Earl of Wessex, Trinidad and Tobago.
+Tagged Barbados, Belize, Children, Education, Elizabeth II's Diamond Jubilee, Grenada, Hospital, Official Visit, Patronage, Prince Harry of Wales, St Lucia, St Vincent and the Grenadines, The Bahamas, The Countess of Wessex, The Duke of Edinburgh's Award, The Earl of Wessex, Trinidad and Tobago.